felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 It was an watershed moment.
 I wasn't going to waste this opportunity.

-But how did we get here?
+But how did I get there?

 In 2017, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had